Yarr/Yarr/rtl/trigger-logic/README.md

 The width of the delayers can be chosen (default = 8).
 This is the max number of clock cycles a given channel can be delayed.
 The delay of each individual channel can be hardcoded.
+TODO: allow delay config over WB bus?

 ## Eudet stuff